Perfect Puglia Road Trip & Bike Tour Itinerary- 14 Nights

 Natural wonders and agriculture await you

 In the morning explore a sprawling cave system located in the Puglia countryside.
-Go 230 ft (70 m) underground to see the caves’ incredible natural features, including The Grave of Castellana (a huge natural pantheon with a natural skylight) and the White Cave (famous for its shining white alabaster).
+During Puglia road trip we will take you to 230 ft (70 m) underground to see the caves’ incredible natural features, including The Grave of Castellana (a huge natural pantheon with a natural skylight) and the White Cave (famous for its shining white alabaster).
 You’ll learn about the 90-million-year-old history of the caves, from their origin in the Cretaceous period to the modern day.

 Then head to a traditional farmhouse to see how organic mozzarella and other Apulian cheeses are produced using traditional methods.
 Meet with the owner, who will explain the process and lead you on a tour of the processing facility.